theapache64/retrosheet/README.md

 ## Benefits 🤗

-- No worries about server health (because you're using Google's server 😋)
+- No worries about server health because you're using Google's server 😋
-- Rapid response and unlimited bandwidth
+- Enjoy rapid response times and unlimited bandwidth.
-- You can easily migrate to your REST API without any significant code change.
+- Easily migrate to your REST API without significant code changes.
-- You don't have to create an admin panel/dashboard to control the data.
-You can simply use Google Spreadsheet app (web/mobile).
+- No need to create an admin panel or dashboard to control the data; simply use the Google Spreadsheet app on the web or mobile.
-- You can use this library to create POC/MVP instantly
+- Accelerate your Proof of Concept (POC) or Minimum Viable Product (MVP) development with this library.

 ## Install 🤝